 3. Restore to an acceptable condition sections of right-of-way that have been disturbed by the operations.

-A. Contracts involving shoulder work will contain either items for both excavated material in cubic yards (cubic meters) and earth shoulder finishing, or a single item for earth shoulder construction.
+A. Contracts involving shoulder work will contain either items for both excavated material in cubic yards and earth shoulder finishing, or a single item for earth shoulder construction.
 Measurement will be as follows:

 1. Earth Shoulder Finishing.

 a.
 Stations shown in the contract documents along each edge of the pavement.

 b.
 The Engineer will measure material excavated involved with earthwork finishing and shoulders according to Article 2102.04.

 c.
 Unless provided otherwise in the contract documents, overhaul will be measured according to Article 2108.04.

 2. Earth Shoulder Construction.

 Stations shown in the contract documents along each edge of the pavement.

 B. For shoulders built adjacent to paved, intersecting highways, measurement along the edge of pavement or base will terminate at the point where the intersecting highway shoulder merges with the shoulder of the road under construction.
 Measurement will then be continued from this merging point along the shoulder line of the intersecting highway and continued to a point where shoulder work under the current contract is terminated.
 There will be no overlapping or duplication in these measurements.

 D. For work done in conjunction with shoulders adjacent to farm drives, approaches, and unpaved, intersecting roads, additional measurement will not be made for shoulders along the drive, approach, or intersecting road, nor will any deduction be made in the measurement along the edge of pavement or base.